Rest or recovery? Why both are crucial

 Ice bath

 Ice baths are used regularly by athletes as a method of recovery and it's one of the best ways to reduce muscle soreness.
 There is a theory which says that cold water can help to constrict blood vessels, which can reduce inflammation and swelling in the muscles.
 It means that your recovery time is faster but as we said, it's just a theory.
-Unfortunately, no research has proven it scientifically correct yet.
-As we mentioned already, mental recovery is as important as physical one, and that great invigorating feeling after a cold shower or ice bath is undeniable.
+Unfortunately, no conclusive research has proven it scientifically correct yet.
+As we mentioned already, mental recovery is as important as physical, and that great invigorating feeling after a cold shower or ice bath is undeniable.
 Just keep in mind that an ice bath can be dangerous if not done properly.

 Massage